korva/uimaan/README.md

 ToDo
 ----

-* Winter mode: list only swimming places with "avato"
+* Winter mode: list only swimming places with "avanto"

 Build for testing
 -----------------